lwojcik/lwojcik/README.md

 I'm Łukasz.
 Or just Luke.
 I'm a frontend developer from Warsaw, Poland.

-I like React, Typescript, Node.js and React Native.
+I like React, TypeScript, Node.js and React Native.
+I occasionally dabble in backend and devops.

 Some other things of mine: